TomDonoghue/TomDonoghue.github.io/publications.md

 ## Preprints

-*Preprints for articles currently under review*
+*Preprints for articles currently under review - all links are open-access*

 - [A historical overview of the study of aperiodic neural activity](https://doi.org/10.31234/osf.io/zrvxa)
     - **Donoghue T**